 Megalithic monuments are among the earliest and most permanent archaeological structures.
 Their original intent is likely lost to the ages.
-In addition, few retain their original configuration, having been eroded or vandalized or quarried or added to or simply modified for reuse by subsequent generations.
+In addition, few retain their original configuration.
+They were constructed at the end of the Neolithic and during the Metal Ages.

-But megaliths clearly had and have multiple meanings and multiple uses over the years Some of the the uses include elite burials, mass burials, meeting places, astronomical observatories, religious centers, temples territory markers,etc.
+Megaliths clearly had and have multiple meanings and multiple uses over the years.
+Some of the uses include elite burials, mass burials, meeting places, astronomical observatories, religious centers, temples or territory markers,etc.

 Megalithic Common Elements

 Megalithic monuments are quite varied in makeup.
 The following is a list of types of megalithic monuments.